secondary-jcav/gouxchecker/README.md

 ## Description

 Go package designed to assist developers and designers in evaluating the UX/UI of websites.
-Utilizing the powerful web scraping capabilities of Go's Colly package, `gouxchecker` focuses on essential elements such as font usage, image accessibility, correct spelling.
+Utilizing the powerful web scraping capabilities of Go's Colly package, `gouxchecker` focuses on essential elements such as font usage, image accessibility and correct spelling.

 ## Features

 Currently provides the following features:

 - Font Detection: Lists the fonts used on a webpage.
+Ideally websites should have 3 or fewer separate fonts.
 - Image Alt Text Verification: Checks for the presence of alt text in images to improve accessibility.
 - Typo Detection: Scans the website content for any spelling errors.